Clinical Student Mental Health Service

 No. If you are unable to take your exams, that will apply to all the exams at that sitting.
 Splitting components of Final MB would only be allowed in very exceptional circumstances and would require the permission in advance of Faculty Board.

-In the event of a sudden unexpected incident, such as an accident on the way to the exam or sudden ill-health on the morning of an exam, then you could withdraw just from that single exam.
+In the event of a sudden unexpected incident, such as an accident or sudden ill-health on the morning of an exam, then you could withdraw just from that single exam.
 You would still require permission to do so.

 Who do I need to notify?